KingSlayerMN/vps/docs/install crowdcoin.md

+---
 ## **Pre-requisites:**
-- new VPS Ubuntu 16.04 (DON'T TRY THIS SCRIPT WITH OTHER MASTERNODE COINS INSTALLED)
+- new VPS Ubuntu 16.04 (DON'T TRY THIS SCRIPT WITH OTHER MASTERNODE COINS INSTALLED or accept unpredictable results)
 - Make a note of your **VPS IP Address**
 - follow the official setup guide to page 2 (https://crowdcoin.site/guides/QUICK_CROWDCOIN_MASTERNODE_SETUP.pdf) to get the **masternode private key** and the **TxID** and **TxIndex** before starting this guide.